Glushko Dissertation Prize

 The Cognitive Science Society and the Glushko-Samuelson Foundation will award up to five outstanding dissertation prizes in cognitive science.
 The goals of these prizes are to increase the prominence of cognitive science, and encourage students to engage in interdisciplinary efforts to understand minds and intelligent systems.
 The hope is that the prizes will recognize and honor young researchers conducting ground-breaking research in cognitive science.
 The eventual goal is to aid in efforts to bridge between the areas of cognitive science and create theories of general interest to the multiple fields concerned with scientifically understanding the nature of minds and intelligent systems.
 Promoting a unified cognitive science is consistent with the belief that understanding how minds work will require the synthesis of many different empirical methods, formal tools, and analytic theories.
 2011 was the inaugural year of this prize, and a new competition is held annually.

-The prizes are funded by the Robert J. Glushko and Pamela Samuelson Foundation, based in San Francisco.
+The prizes are funded by the Robert J. Glushko and Pamela Samuelson Fund, based in San Francisco.

 Robert J. Glushko is an entrepreneur in Silicon Valley who received a Ph.D. in Cognitive Psychology in 1979 under David Rumelhart’s supervision.
 He is an Adjunct Full Professor in the Cognitive Science Program at the University of California, Berkeley.
 He also funds the David E. Rumelhart Prize for Contributions to the Theoretical Foundations of Human Cognition.